joyrexus/valid-xl/README.md

 A simple module and CLI for validation reporting on specified columns within an excel worksheet.

-    validate --sheet=SHEET --columns=COL1,COL2,COL3 FILE.xlsx

-You'll need to put the validation logic for any columns you want to check in `lib/valid.js`.
+    validate --sheet=SheetName                      \
+             --constraints=your.column.constraints.js file.xlsx

+For the CLI, you pass in a file containing your column constraint functions.

 ## Usage